-I recently had the chance to talk with Brownfield Ag News about this very topic.
-We talked about the importance of having a strong relationship with your banker and the characteristics you should look for in an ag lender.
-We know that this topic is especially important in today’s economy as we face a low margin commodity price environment that is limiting profitability and straining cash flow.
+Building and maintaining a strong relationship with your banker is critical in the ag industry, and there are specific characteristics you should look for in an ag lender.
+We know that this topic is especially important in today’s economy as we face quickly shifting markets and global events‡.

 What to look for in a lender

 Lenders have significant influence on the eventual financial outcomes for you and your family.
 And, their interactions with your farm can have long term effects – both good and bad.
 Since your lender and bank can have such a profound impact on your financial life, it’s wise to take a step back and simply research what makes a good agriculture bank and lender.

 I am very appreciative of a few quotes that have framed much of my core lending philosophy.
 One of which is from the famed and revered Dr. David Kohl‡, a professor and ag lending expert.
 Dr. Kohl has often encouraged ag lenders to be “conservative in the good times, courageous in the tough times and consistent above all.”
 I couldn’t agree more.